KREM and successors

 KREM - Brainchild of Cole E. Wylie

 KREM was the brainchild of Cole E. Wylie in 1946 when he applied for a new broadcast station construction permit for a new 250-watt station in Spokane on 1340 kHz.
 Mr. Wylie had served as Vice President and General Manager of KPQ in Wenatchee, Washington from 1933 to September 1942, when he entered the U.S. Army.
 After the war he sold his interest in KPQ and KVOS Bellingham, Washington and moved to Hamilton, Bermuda where he was employed by the Bermuda Broadcasting Company, Ltd. to set up new 250-watt station on 1240 kHz.
 He was the general manager of this station when he applied for KREM's construction permit.
-Mr. Wylie built another station in Sunnyside, Washington in the early 1950's.
+Mr. Wylie built KREW in Sunnyside, Washington in the early 1950's.
+It is interesting to note that the last letter in KREW "W" is an upside "M" as in KREM.

 First Transmitter - Downtown at Realty Building